litecart/litecart/NoNonsenseCoding.md

 		}

-## Variable Duplication - Avoid Nonsense1 Nonsense2
+## Variable Duplication - No nonsense for nonsense

 Variable duplication is a challenge to backtrace.
 If we have no use of the raw user input, we can just overwrite it with safer polished and sanitized data.